Why study this course at Dundee?

 You will have 24-hour access to our award winning and purpose-built Queen Mother Building.
 It has an unusual mixture of lab space and breakout areas, with a range of conventional and special equipment for you to use.
 It's also easy to work on your own laptop as there is wireless access throughout the building.
 Our close ties to industry allows us access to facilities such as Windows Azure and Teradata, and university and industry standard software such as Tableau for you to evaluate and use.

-The School of Computing maintains a friendly, intimate and supportive atmosphere, and we take pride in the fact that we know all of our students - you're far more than just a matriculation number to us.
+The University maintains a friendly, intimate and supportive atmosphere, and we take pride in the fact that we know all of our students.
 We have a thriving postgraduate department with regular seminars and guest speakers.

 The institution's focus on research was highly beneficial throughout the course, as it ensures that students get insight not only into well-known areas of computer science but into newly emerging studies which will shape tomorrow's world.